dart-lang/language/working/augmentation-libraries/feature-specification.md

     doesn't accomplish anything semantically.
-But it ensures that anyone reading the augmenting type can see the declarations of any type parameters that it uses in its body and avoids potential confusion with other top-level variables that might be in scope in the augmentation library.*
+But it ensures that anyone reading the augmenting type can see the declarations of any type parameters that it uses in its body and avoids potential confusion with other top-level variables that might be in scope in the augmentation.*

 ### Augmenting functions